dundeemath/MA22004labs/README.md

 devtools::install_github("dundeemath/MA22004labs")
 ```

-The `MA22004labs` package has a list of dependencies (packages that are used in one or more of the lab tutorials).
-RStudio will ask if it is okay to install these packages.
+The `MA22004labs` package includes a list of dependencies (packages that are used in one or more of the lab tutorials).
+RStudio will try to install these dependencies but will need to ask for your permission.
 Please give permission to update/install packages as required.
+RStudio will prompt you for permission in the console (usually, you will be asked to enter "1" or "Yes" to proceed with the updates/installs).

 ## Running Tutorials

-The tutorials are labeled `lab0n` for $n = 1, 2, \dots, 7$, e.g., the first lab tutorial is `lab01`.
+The tutorials are labeled `lab0n` for `n = 1, 2, ..., 7`, e.g., the first lab tutorial is `lab01`.
 There are a few ways to run tutorials.

 1. You can run the tutorials directly from the console using the command: